kld1997/CS3398_JavaChess_GroupProject/README.md

 ## Status
 Project is: in progress.
 Sprint 1 is complete.
 See each member's status below in Sprint 1 Review.
                          Sprint 2 is complete.
 See each member's status below in Sprint 2 Review.
+                         Sprint 3 is complete.
+See each member's status below in Sprint 3 Review.

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...